Questioning is critical.

 Not in car parks, healthcare, tech or any other narrow segments that promise a quick buck (to the salesperson).

-Your adviser should structure your portfolio this way to help spread your risk…
+Your planner should structure your portfolio this way to help spread your risk…

 And ultimately cushion you against any market downfalls.